 When we build projects with Episerver, you should never change the database scheme yourself, or, write custom code that talks to the database directly.
 Everything should always go via one of the Episerver APIs.
 Failing to stick to this rule will mean that when you upgrade your site it will likely break.
 Below I'm going to cover some of the most useful tables that have helped me to unblock myself over the years.
 The point of this article is to grow and expand over time, so if you want any extra knowledge about the Episerver database, please leave a comment or email me.

-This is the table that stores your PIM / product catalogs.
-This is the top level item for your product catalog and contains things like default currency and default language.
+Catalog: This is the table that stores your PIM data.
+All the data within your product catalogue can be found here.
+This table contains the top-level data for your product catalogue.
+It contains things like default currency and default language.

-This is the table that's used to store any promotions that are applicable to the cart.
+PromotionInformation: This is the table that's used to store any promotions that are applicable to the cart.
 In your promotions processor, you return a

 PromotionsInformation object the data returned by that call is found in this table.
 Data that is stored in this table includes the promotions